LeBron James sends thanks, says family is 'safe and healthy' after Bronny's cardiac arrest – KION546

 “I want to thank the countless people sending my family love and prayers,” LeBron James wrote.
 “We feel you and I’m so grateful.
 Everyone doing great.
 We have our family together, safe and healthy, and we feel your love.
 Will have more to say when we’re ready but I wanted to tell everyone how much your support has meant to all of us!”

+He concluded his message with the hashtag “JamesGang,” his nickname for the tightknit family unit built around their three children by James and his wife, Savannah.

-Bronny James spent only a brief time in intensive care, a positive sign for his long-term recovery.
+Bronny James spent only a brief time in intensive care, a positive sign for his long-term recovery after the episode at USC’s Galen Center.

+He was hospitalized at Cedars-Sinai Medical Center, where he was in stable condition Tuesday when the family gave its more recent update.
+Bronny is expected to undergo extensive testing to investigate the cause of his cardiac arrest, as is typical with patients.

+Bronny James has built a promising basketball career for himself in his father’s considerable shadow.
+The 6-foot-3 teenager became a top recruit as a two-way point guard in high school this year in suburban Chatsworth.

 AP college basketball: https://apnews.com/hub/college-basketball and https://apnews.com/hub/ap-top-25-college-basketball-poll and https://apnews.com/hub/lebron-james